-Join Mike Meyers for an in-depth discussion in this video Recovery Console, part of CompTIA A+ Exam Prep (220-902) Part 4: Virtualization, Printers and Troubleshooting.
+Join Mike Meyers for an in-depth discussion in this video Recovery Console, part of CompTIA A+ (220-902) Cert Prep: 4 Virtualization Printers and Troubleshooting.

 - The folks over at CompTIA sometimes leave objectives in the A+ that well I find objectionable.
 And right here is one of them.
 This is a discussion that I did a few years back on good old Windows XP Recovery Console.
 Now XP isn't even on the exam, however, there are objectives on the exam that elude to it.
 So, no reason to repeat stuff that I've done so well so long ago.
 So folks, here's Windows Recovery Console.
 If you want to put fear deep into the soul of a technician, all you need to do is have an error screen that looks something like this, where it's just black with some white lettering on there.

 There's no Windows, nothing's popped up, the post kicks over and then all of a sudden, scarey things like this develop.
 What we're talking about are boot errors.
 Boot errors are things that come up that prevent Windows from even getting started.
 Now you've got to be careful with boot errors.
 Some boot errors will say things like no boot device available or something like that.
 That's not a Windows problem, you understand?
 That could be a bad hard drive.
 That could be something messed up in your boot order.
 There's something else.